0mar711/3rd_Year_Project/README.md

-# Network Anomaly Detection Dashboard
+# Network Anomaly Detection Project

 The Network Anomaly Detection Dashboard is an interactive web application aimed to showcase insights and analysis in the data of the traffic of the network that could enable findings during the analysis of activities that are malicious in the systems of networks.

-## Getting Started
+## Run Dashboard Instructions

 This guide will help you set up the Dashboard on your machine, from installation to navigating through the interactive website.